vvorobjov/nrp-documentation/src/nrp/glossary.rst

     SDF : Simulation Description Format
     Simulation Description Format
         XML file format that describes environments, objects, and robots in a manner suitable for robotic applications.
+SDF is capable of representing and describing different physic engines, lighting properties, terrain, static or dynamic objects, and articulated robots with various sensors, and acutators.
+The format of SDF is also described by XML, which facilitates updates and allows conversion from previous versions.
+A parser is also contained within this package that reads SDF files and returns a C++ interface.
 NRP uses a special :ref:`SDFormat parser <sdformat-developer-manual>` to handle these files.

     urdfdom
         The URDF (U-Robot Description Format) library provides core data structures and a simple XML parsers for populating the class data structures from an URDF file.
 Read more on `project pages <https://github.com/ros/urdfdom>`__